isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/tablet-app-interactive.md

 * Basic: Name your ad and add a landing page to the click URL field.
 * [Overlay](../../../../user-guide/execution/ad-unit-setup/overlay.md): Provides for persistent branding throughout the video ad.

-    * 768x1024 for Background
+    * 768x1024 for gackground
     * 768x272 for header and footer assets

 * [Endcap](../../../../user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md): Finish off with an image to reinforce your brand message.
-* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md) Add in 3rd party tracking pixels.
+* [Pixel](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md): Add third-party tracking pixels.

 ### Save & Submit for Review

-The [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
+The [ad review] (../../../../user-guide/execution/ad-unit-setup/ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.

 Remember to attach the ad to the correct placement.